Fritto misto piemontese

 You need three non-stick frying pans.

-Another little non-stick frying pan is necessary to fry the macaroons and semolina pieces.
-Begin with the macaroons but be careful with frying time: only few seconds for every side are necessary.
+Another little non-stick frying pan is necessary for amaretti and semolina pieces.
+Begin with biscuits but be careful: only few seconds for every side are necessary.

-In the third pan fry the meat.
-Begin with the lamb cutlets, then fry the veal and calf pieces and at last brain and bone marrow pieces.
+Fry the meat in the third pan.
+Begin with lamb cutlets, then fry veal and calf pieces and at last brain and bone marrow pieces.

-Arrange all the fried pieces on serving trays on which you have put absorbent kitchen paper to remove the fat in excess.
+- - Arrange all the fried pieces on serving trays on which you have put absorbent kitchen paper to remove fat in excess.

-- - Carlo and I have only dipped the sausage pieces into all purpose flour and didn't dip them in beaten eggs and plain dried breadcrumbs as we like more them in this way.
+- - I have only dipped sausage pieces into all purpose flour and didn't dip them in beaten eggs and plain dried bread crumbs as I prefer sausage in this way.

-- - It is impossible to have the nutrition facts for some reasons.
-At first we can't know what is the right amount of all purpose flour and plain dried breadcrumbs used.
+- - It is impossible to have the nutrition facts of fritto misto, Piedmont-style for some reasons.
+At first we can't know what is the right amount of all-purpose flour and plain dried bread crumbs used.
 These amounts can vary very much.
 The second problem is about the olive oil that is exactly used.
-Generally 100-200 kCal per 100 g of fried food are added but in this case the situation is complicated by the double breadcrumb coating.
-So you read n.v. (not valuable) in nutrition facts.
+Generally 100 to 200 kcal per 100 g of fried food are added but in this case the situation is complicated by the double breadcrumb coating.
+So you read n.c. (not calculated) in nutrition facts.

-- - We remember you the deep-frying isn't an healthy cooking technique.
-You have to deep-fry very seldom.
+- - I remember you deep-frying is not a healthy cooking technique.
+You have to deep-fry seldom.

 At least choose the right oil.
 The best oil is olive oil or, as second choice, peanut oil.